mstarczewski/RcloneFileWatcherCore/README.md

 1. Install and configure [rclone](https://rclone.org/)
 2. Download [source code or binaries](https://github.com/mstarczewski/RcloneFileWatcherCore/releases)
-3. ⚠️ For security: it's recommended to compile the program yourself.
-Windows SmartScreen may block unsigned binaries.
+3. ⚠️ **Windows only:** For security, it's recommended to compile the program yourself.
+Unsigned binaries may be blocked by system security features.
+   **Linux:** Self-compilation is optional; there are no signed binaries restrictions.

 ---